 - Celebrating Phil’s birthday in Barcelona

 Part of my birthday gift to Phil was this trip to Barcelona—his first time in Spain where we’re actually touring (his actual first time was when we had an unplanned layover in Madrid last year on our way to Lima, Peru that we ended up touring around for 2 hours in central Madrid!).
 The itinerary we had was more or less the same as the one I had when I first visited the city, just swapped on different days and with a bonus day trip to Montserrat.
-Barcelona, I would say, is still one of the best places for food-tripping!
+Barcelona, I would say personally, is still one of the best places in Europe for food-tripping!

 - Ticking one Scandinavian country off the list – Denmark